Active adventures in Antarctica

 An adventure cruise to the edge of the harsh but so beautiful Antarctic.

-Let's go on a trip to the most inaccessible corners of our planet in an atmosphere of absolute comfort.
+Embark on a journey to the most inaccessible corners of our planet in an atmosphere of absolute comfort.

-We will get acquainted with the animal world — albatrosses, seals, humpback whales, penguin colonies — these are only a small part of those we will see.
+You will get acquainted with the animal world — albatrosses, seals, humpback whales, penguin colonies — these are just a small part of those who will have a chance to see.

-We will be able to test ourselves in kayaking, climb to the top of one or more Antarctic mountains and take a walk on snowshoes, and if desired, even stay overnight in a tent on the coast of Antarctica.
+You can try yourself in kayaking, climb to the top of one or more Antarctic mountains and take a snowshoe ride, and if you wish, even stay overnight in a tent on the shores of Antarctica.

 Location